CMSgov/dpc-static-site/common/docsV1.md

 Next, make a GET request to the /Group/$export endpoint with three required headers: an access token, an Accept header, and a Prefer header.

 The dollar sign (‘$’) before the word “export” in the URL indicates that the endpoint is an action rather than a resource.
-The format is defined by the [FHIR Bulk Data Specification](https://build.fhir.org/ig/HL7/bulk-data/OperationDefinition-group-export.html).
+The format is defined by the <a href="https://build.fhir.org/ig/HL7/bulk-data/OperationDefinition-group-export.html" target="_blank" and rel=noopener>FHIR Bulk Data Specification</a>.

 ### Request: